 When not using a baby sleep routine, you may face some major problems that can be avoided.
-Don’t miss this list, especially if you don’t get enough sleep!
-Includes a free guide, “How To Start An Infant Sleep Schedule.”
-Click this button to download:
+Don’t miss this list, especially if you don’t get enough sleep.
+Plus, get your free “How to Declutter” checklist to get control of all your new baby stuff!

 My jaw dropped in shock when I heard my friend say it: “I didn’t get a complete night’s sleep during my baby’s entire first year.”

 As a pregnant mom figuring out how to approach caring for my new baby, that sounded exactly like something I wanted to avoid at all costs.

 Getting woken up in the middle of the night multiple times, every night for over a year?

 Thankfully, I already knew plenty of moms who had successfully helped their babies sleep through the night at an early age.
 I made a point to pick their brains and learn what resources they used.